moyni77/ansible-docker-ucp/README.md

 ## Install vSphere Docker Volume Service driver on all ESXi hosts

-vSphere Docker Volume Service technology enables stateful containers to access the storage volumes provided by SimpliVity.
+vSphere Docker Volume Service technology enables stateful containers to access the storage volumes provided by HPE SimpliVity.
 This is a one-off manual step.
 In order to be able to use Docker volumes using the vSphere driver, you must first install the latest release of the vSphere Docker Volume Service (vDVS) driver, which is available as a vSphere Installation Bundle (VIB).
-To perform this operation, login to each of the ESXi hosts in turn and then download and install the latest release of vDVS driver.
+To perform this operation, log in to each of the ESXi hosts in turn and then download and install the latest release of vDVS driver.

 ```
 # esxcli software vib install -v /tmp/vmware-esx-vmdkops-<version>.vib --no-sig-check